microsoft/fluentui-apple/ios/CONTRIBUTING.md

-# Fluent UI for macOS
+# Fluent UI for iOS

 ## Demo app

-Included in this repository is a demo of currently implemented controls.
+Included in this repository is a demo that showcases all the currently available Fluent iOS controls.

 To build and run the demo app follow these steps:
 - Clone the [FluentUI](https://github.com/microsoft/fluentui-apple) repository.